A to Z of Information

 Trips/camps are an integral part of the curriculum.
 There will be a variety of opportunities during your child's time at Seddon School.
 The skills the children develop during these trips/camps often cannot be gained inside a classroom and are beneficial.
 Where the activity involves donation requests to parents, a letter will be sent home in advance in detail.
 Parents are encouraged to assist with these programmes.
 Often more parents than required volunteer to go on overnight camps.
 Generally in these situations parents are selected based on various skills for the camp - or drawn from a hat if we have multiple suitable parents.

-Parents/caregivers who wish to enrol their children can do so by arranging an appointment with the principal through the office.
+Parents/caregivers who wish to enrol their children can do so by completing the online enrolment form on this website under the Enrol with us section, someone from the school will contact you soon after.
 Where the child is a new entrant this will need to be done some weeks before their fifth birthday so school visits can be arranged.
 When making the appointment parents are reminded they must bring their child's birth and immunisation certificates with them.

 • The child's readiness for school socially and emotionally